Lambda School lays off 65 employees amid restructuring – TechCrunch

-Nearly a year after its last layoff, online coding bootcamp Lambda School just announced more cuts amid a broader structuring.
+Nearly a year after its last layoff, online coding bootcamp Lambda School just announced more cuts amid a broader restructuring.
 In a blog post, CEO and founder Austen Allred said that the startup, which raised a $74 million Series C in August, is laying off 65 employees.

-The roles that were cut span senior product, engineering, design, community management, or instructional staff.
+The roles that were cut span senior product, engineering, design, community management and instructional staff.
 There is a Google form for companies to post job opportunities for new Lambda School alumni.

 “We have been working for years on making incentive-aligned education work,” Allred wrote in a tweet.
 “It’s harder than we initially thought; we’ve had to invent a lot from scratch simultaneously and we have to get a lot of things exactly right.”